Tax haven property markets thrive as political scrutiny grows

 PUBLIC OUTCRY

-"Businesses don't always take notice of public outcry," said Prem Sikka, professor of accounting at the University of Essex.
+"Businesses don't always take notice of public outcry," said Prem Skikka, professor of accounting at the University of Essex.

 "It may sound counterintuitive but what's been driving the Luxembourg market for the last 12 months is the financial sector," said Pierre-Paul Verelst, Jones Lang LaSalle's head of research for the Benelux region.